 We are embracing the re-engineering of our cluster by strategizing how to work together more effectively with other programs and departments within Agriculture, Nutrition, and Hospitality.
-We are also working closely with ESL with a Culinary for ESL program that feeds non-English speakers into the program and ultimately into the workforce.
+We are also working closely with ESL with a Culinary for ESL program that is a great pathway for non-English speakers to enter into the program and ultimately into the workforce.
 The Culinary Arts Center is a showpiece of the College.
 The very public face of the culinary arts in a county that celebrates food and wine both culturally and economically has the ability to add to the College's already solid reputation, in a very unique way.
 Ensuring adequate qualified staffing is essential to achieving this goal.

-These goals of interdepartmental collaboration, program expansion, business expansion, and educational environmental leadership, are only possible with a commitment of necessary resources.
+These goals of interdepartmental collaboration, program expansion, business expansion, and educational environmental leadership are only possible with a commitment of necessary resources, including instructors.
 The business expansion, which will generate operational revenue, will require 1-2 additional full-time culinary faculty within three (3) years.
-The program will also benefit from enough reassigned time for the department chair to manage the program full time, and the implementation of pay for program coordinators.